Chapter 15:

 No understandable response.

-He paused, doing a double take at the trees stretching up the sides of a grass-carpeted walkway, an entire forest populating the spaces between what looked like a village occupying the foothills of the massive complex.
+He paused, doing a double take at the trees stretching up the sides of a grassy walkway, an entire forest populating the dim spaces between the houses occupying the foothills of the massive complex.
 If he looked up, he could see the bottom of closed pathways through the leaves and wires.
-Balconies with pot plants, too, and more hanging foliage.
+Balconies with pot plants, too.

 His beeper beeped, and he glanced at his new page. <Ongaku district?>